 Some good ways to warm up are a brisk walk or a jog, jumping jacks, or running on the spot.
 This gets the heart pumping and blood flowing and supplies the muscles with fresh oxygen.

 Stretching is different from warming up even though they seem very similar.
-Stretching before exercising can interfere with your performance and leave you prone to muscle tears and ruptures.
+Doing it before exercising can interfere with your performance and leave you prone to muscle tears and ruptures.

 If you see athletes stretching before a game or before participating in a match, you should know that they have already warmed up.
 You may choose to stretch or move your body to prepare it for your workout, but you should do it with warm muscles.